 Why Live in Fairland

-Fairland, a residential neighborhood in Roanoke, is situated just across Interstate 581 from Valley View Mall, a bustling shopping hub with over 80 stores including Belk, Macy’s, and JCPenney.
-The area around the mall features big-box stores like Walmart and Target, as well as a variety of chain restaurants.
-Despite the heavy traffic in the commercial zones, Fairland offers quieter streets for its residents.
-The neighborhood is characterized by small midcentury homes, including Cape Cods, minimal traditional houses, and ranch-style homes, alongside the Westwind apartment complex, making it predominantly rental.
-Two city parks, Villa Heights Park and McCadden Park, are within a mile, providing recreational options such as basketball courts, playgrounds, and walking paths.
-The Lick Run Greenway, accessible from the Best Buy parking lot near the mall, offers a 4-mile paved trail to downtown Roanoke.
-The Roanoke Country Club, less than 2 miles away, features 27 holes of golf, tennis courts, and a heated pool.
-Public schools in the area, including Round Hill Elementary, James Breckinridge Middle, and William Fleming High, receive average ratings.
-The neighborhood's proximity to major roadways like Interstate 581 and Hershberger Road ensures convenient travel, though it can lead to traffic congestion.
-Roanoke-Blacksburg Regional Airport is also nearby, providing flights to major cities but contributing to occasional noise.
-The Valley Metro bus service stops in Fairland, offering hourly routes to the mall and downtown.
+Fairland, a residential neighborhood in Roanoke, is just across Interstate 581 from Valley View Mall, a bustling shopping hub with over 80 stores, including Belk, Macy’s and JCPenney.
+The area around the mall features big-box stores like Walmart and Target, as well as a broad selection of chain restaurants.
+Despite the heavy traffic in the commercial zones, Fairland residents live on quieter residential streets.
+The neighborhood is characterized by small midcentury homes, including Cape Cods, Minimal Traditional and ranch-style houses.
+After the Westwind apartment complex was added in the 1980s, Fairland became a more renter-friendly neighborhood.
+Two city parks, Villa Heights Park and McCadden Park, are within a mile, offering recreational options such as basketball courts, playgrounds and walking paths.
+The Lick Run Greenway, accessible from the Best Buy parking lot near the mall, offers a 4-mile paved trail that leads to downtown Roanoke.
+The Roanoke Country Club, less than 2 miles away, features 27 holes of golf, tennis courts and a heated pool.
+Public schools in the area, including Round Hill Elementary, James Breckinridge Middle and William Fleming High, receive average ratings.
+The neighborhood is close to major roadways like Interstate 581 and Hershberger Road, which makes it easy to get around but can lead to traffic congestion.
+Roanoke-Blacksburg Regional Airport is nearby to provide flights to major cities, but residents sometimes contend with airplane noise.
+The Valley Metro bus service stops in Fairland to shuttle passengers to the mall and downtown Roanoke.

 Frequently Asked Questions